appbaseio/reactivesearch/content/docs/reactivesearch/react-searchbox/apireference.md

 -   **searchOperators** `Boolean` [optional]
     Defaults to `false`.
 If set to `true`, ou can use special characters in the search query to enable an advanced search behavior.<br/>
     Read more about it [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-simple-query-string-query.html).
+-   **queryString** `Boolean` [optional]
+    Defaults to `false`.
+If set to `true` than it allows you to create a complex search that includes wildcard characters, searches across multiple fields, and more.
+Read more about it [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html).
 -   **URLParams** `Boolean` [optional] enable creating a URL query string param based on the search query text value.
 This is useful for sharing URLs with the component state.
 Defaults to `false`.
 -   **render** `Function` [optional]